Wallace Beery plays the title character in this highly fictionalized story of the revolutionary leader’s life.

-Wallace Beery plays the title character.
-As a child, he watches his father whipped to death for standing up against those who would steal his land; then sets about overthrowing Mexico’s aristocracy as a young man.
+As a child, he watches his peon father whipped to death for standing up against those who would steal his land.
+As a young man, he sets about overthrowing the Mexican aristocracy that stole land from the nation’s peons.

-But when he retakes Mexico City, he also realizes he’s no Madero, no politician.
-If only he could rule from a horse, one of his lieutenant muses.
-The horse, at least, would do a good job, Pancho responds.
+If only he could rule from a horse, one of his friends muses.
+The horse, at least, would do a good job, Pancho responds, before retiring from political life with a vow to return if Maduro’s reforms aren’t enacted.

 Cast: